 Tancook Island Cabbage

-At one time, Tancook Island cabbages travelled the world as sauerkraut on sailing ships.... next year, the cabbages will be growing at the Albert County Museum.
+At one time, Tancook Island cabbages travelled the world as sauerkraut on sailing ships.... these cabbages are now growing at the Albert County Museum in Hopewell Cape, NB.

 History: Tancook Island cabbage is the traditional ingredient of Tancook Sauerkraut.
 Big Tancook Island, only 5 miles long and 3 miles wide, was Canada’s major supplier of sauerkraut at one point in history (according to the island’s tourism association).
 German immigrants found that the island provided excellent growing conditions for cabbage, which they preserved.
 Barrels of sauerkraut were sold both to seafaring ships and to logging crews – because the food was considered to prevent scurvy and provide nutrition while at sea or during long Maritime winters.